-HE fire of God came not burn-ing but enlighten- ing, not consum- ing but giv-ing light: and found the hearts of the disciples to be clean ves-sels.
+He fire of God came not burn- ing but enlighten- ing, not consum- ing but giv-ing light: and of the disciples to be clean ves- sels.

 Advenit ignis divinus.
 AS:282; 1519:263r, 266v; 1531:154r.
-35
+47 the God- head shone through them. †And he gave.

-The E that entereth not by the door into the sheepfold, but climbeth up another way: woe to that wretch for he shall fall.
+The E that entereth not by the door into the sheepfold, but climbeth up another way: woe to that wretch, for he shall fall.
 Let him therefore be humble, let him enter through the doorway: let him come on level foot, and he shall not give The same (he saith) is a offense. thief and a robber.
 He desireth to call the sheep of another his own sheep: his own for this, that they would be snatched away by theft, not that he might save, but that he might slay <them>.
 He is therefore a thief: because he calleth what is another's to be his own.
 A robber: because what he hath stolen he also slayeth.
 But he that entereth in by the door is the shepherd of the sheep: to him the porter openeth.
 Concerning this porter then we shall inquire: when we have heard from the Lord himself what is the doorway, and who is the shepherd.
 And the sheep hear his voice: and he calleth his own sheep by name.
 He hath their names written in the book of life.
-He calleth his Hence the own sheep by name.
-Apostle saith, The Lord knoweth who are his.
-And he leadeth them out.
+He calleth his own sheep by name.
+Hence the Apostle saith, The Lord knoweth who are his.
+And he leadeth 48 them out.
 And when he hath let out his own sheep, he goeth before them: